Detect, Retrieve, Comprehend: A Flexible Framework for Zero-Shot Document-Level Question Answering: Results

 \subsection{Evidence Passage Retrieval}

-In this set of experiments, we compare \dpr{}, \electrace{}, and \bestmatch{} based on their ability to rank evidence passages and their impact on producing quality answers from the top passages.
-Table~\ref{tab:retr_perf} compares the retrieval systems on \dataset passages in both zero-shot and finetuned settings.

-As questions are posed for a particular document and not a common corpus, our retrievers consider a variable number of passages per question.
-However, traditional top-$K$ penalizes longer documents when $K$ is small.
-Instead, we measure retrieval recall using top-$K$\%.
-In particular, we compute recall for the top 1\%, 5\%, 10\%, and 20\% of ranked passages.
+We compare \dpr{}, \electrace{}, and \bestmatch{} by their ability to rank passages by relevance to questions.
+Table~\ref{tab:retr_perf} shows the recall of evidence passages within various percentages of the top ranked passages, averaged over all questions in \dataset, for the retrievers in both zero-shot and finetuned settings.
+As questions are posed for a specific document, our retrievers consider a variable number of passages per question because documents vary in length.
+Since top-$K$ penalizes longer documents when $K$ is small, we measure recall using top-$K$\% for $K \in \{1, 5, 10, 20\}$.

 In the zero-shot setting, \bestmatch outperforms \dpr by an average of +15.58 gain in recall on the test data.
-These results corroborate the findings of \citet{sciavolino2021}, who report that \dpr trained on Natural Questions \cite{Kwiatkowski2019NQ} underperformed \bestmatch when faced with the new question patterns and entities found in their EntityQuestions dataset.
-Thus, the takehome is that \dpr requires finetuning and is less generalizable, while \bestmatch, which has no trainable parameters, is more suited for use out-of-the-box.
+These results support findings from \citet{sciavolino2021}, who reported that \dpr trained on Natural Questions \cite{Kwiatkowski2019NQ} underperformed \bestmatch when faced with the new question patterns and entities found in their EntityQuestions dataset.
+Thus, \dpr requires finetuning and is less generalizable than \bestmatch, which has no trainable parameters.

-Nonetheless, \electrace outperforms \bestmatch, which has substantial gains over both \bestmatch and \dpr with average recall gains of +7.2 and +13.78, respectively.
+\electrace, with average recall gains of +7.2 and +13.78 over \bestmatch and \dpr, respectively, is the clear winner.
 We hypothesize that \electrace's success is due to the explicit interaction between every token of the question and passage through its cross-attention mechanism, offering a more expressive similarity function than \dpr{'s} inner product between question and passage or \bestmatch{'s} weighted term matching.